kalpanagarg9224/Covid-Website/README.md

 # Covid-Website
-This website is designed for social causes to help people in covid-19 times.
+This website is designed for social causes to help people in covid-19 times during collage first year.

 # Tech Stack
 1) Front-end: HTML, CSS, Javascript